Morris Township, New Jersey: Local government

 Morris Township is governed under the Township form of New Jersey municipal government, one of 141 municipalities (of the 564) statewide that use this form, the second-most commonly used form of government in the state.
 The Township Committee is comprised of five members, who are elected directly by the voters at-large in partisan elections to serve three-year terms of office on a staggered basis, with either one or two seats coming up for election each year as part of the November general election in a three-year cycle.
 The Mayor and Deputy Mayor are selected by the Township Committee from among its members at a reorganization meeting held in the first week of January each year.

-As of 2025, members of the Morris Township Committee are Mayor Donna J. Guariglia (D, term on committee ends December 31, 2027; term as mayor ends December 31, 2025), Deputy Mayor Jeff Grayzel (D, term on committee and as deputy mayor both end December 31, 2025), Mark J. Gyorfy (D, 2027), Siva S. Jonnada (D; 2026), and William "Bud" Ravitz (D, 2026).
+As of 2026, members of the Morris Township Committee are Mayor Donna J. Guariglia (D, term on committee ends December 31, 2027; term as mayor ends December 31, 2026), Deputy Mayor Siva S. Jonnada (D, term on committee and as deputy mayor both end December 31, 2026), Jeff Grayzel (D, 2028), William "Bud" Ravitz (I, 2026) (Note: Elected as a Democrat, switched parties after being denied local party support for reelection in March 2026), and Samatha G. Rothman (D, 2026).

+On February 6, 2026, Committeeman Mark Gyorfy resigned from the Township Committee after taking a position with the administration of Governor Mikie Sherrill.
+On March 9, 2026, Samantha G. Rothman was chosen by the Township Committee to fill the vacancy until a special election is held in November 2026.
+She took office on March 18, 2026.